-- PA (prior authorization) or other program requirements may be waived in emergency situations. - Non-enrolled in-state providers may be reimbursed for emergency services. - Non-U.S. citizens may be eligible for covered services in emergency situations.
+- PA (prior authorization) or other program requirements may be waived in emergency situations. - Non-U.S. citizens may be eligible for covered services in emergency situations.

 Face-to-Face Time

 Providers are required to document and may submit claims only for face-to-face encounter time with the child for all SBS (school-based services).
 Wisconsin Medicaid reimburses only face-to-face time spent with the child for all covered SBS.